Android Translation: Top 5 Mistakes to Watch Out For

 Wrapping things up

 There are many ways to get your Android translation process smoother on the Android platform.
 However, Android Studio is not the most efficient software when it comes to managing the translating process itself.
-If you are looking for a software that gives you the best way possible to communicate the localization process within your team, consider using Phrase.
+If you are looking for software that gives you the best way possible to communicate the localization process within your team, consider using an integrated suite of translation automation like Phrase.
 Sign up for a 14-day trial and see for yourself how it can streamline your Android translation process.